AodhSully/dnd-notes/D&D/Session Notes/2023/Session 71.md

 can cast tidal wave
 +1 to attack & damage rolls
 can also give true sight
-as [[Aranalle]] itentifys it it starts to get clearer and she can hear crying
+as [[Aranelle]] itentifys it it starts to get clearer and she can hear crying
 	maybe its the last person who attuned to it

 [[Items]] [[Aracocra Settlement]] Armoury